RocketLeagueMapmaking/theme-rlmm/docs/guide/theme/components.md

 ```

 > [!INFO] Hide on home page
-> The `hideHomeSteamMaps` local storage option for the key will allow to hide the Steam maps component to be hidden on the home page
+> The `hideHomeSteamMaps` local storage option for the key will allow to hide the Steam maps component to be hidden on the home page if the steam maps are enabled by default.
+Otherwise the storage option will allow to show the Steam maps component.

 ### Url protocol